macasrenata/MacasRenata/README.md

 I'm Renata Maçãs, and I work as a Software Engineer 🧙.

-I love computer science, history, art, smoke, coffee and tea! ☕
+I love computer science, history, art and coffee! ☕

 </p>